Abrahamogbedobor/post-install-config/README.md

 <img src="https://i.imgur.com/Su783jY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Team invoves pulling different agents from various department into one single group to solve specific issue.
+From the above figure level 11 support team was created with no team leader assigned to it.
 </p>
 <br />